How we trade

 Trading fairly and respectfully

 The flavour of Assam tea is unique - and it's an important part of the Yorkshire Tea and Yorkshire Gold blends.
-But the region presents some serious challenges, too.
-If you've been following the coverage on the BBC and would like more information on our work in Assam, please click to read our initial report and our first follow-up.
+But the region presents some serious challenges, too, as a BBC report in 2015 discovered.
+If you'd like to read about what we did after that report was broadcast, please click here.

 Kenya and Kionyo